Mayrlab/scUTRquant-figures/README.md

 of the RMarkdown files.

 ### Execution Environments
-The R instances used to execute the files was captured both in the rendered RMDs themselves (see **Runtime Details** section in HTMLs) and provided as YAML files in the `envs` folder.
+The R instances used to execute the files were captured both in the rendered RMDs themselves (see **Runtime Details** section in HTMLs) and provided as YAML files in the `envs` folder.

 To recreate on arbitrary platforms (Linux or MacOS), we recommend using